tonyskidmore/cloud-msp/examples/ansible_azure_gitlab_demo/README.md

 The following were issues I encountered during this deployment (Ansible 2.4.1.0 at time of development):

 - [azure_rm_virtualmachine](http://docs.ansible.com/ansible/latest/azure_rm_virtualmachine_module.html) tags didn't seem to work.
-Although there were no errors after viewing the VMs in the [Microsft Azure Portal](https://portal.azure.com) the specified tags were not created.
+Although there were no errors after viewing the VMs in the [Microsoft Azure Portal](https://portal.azure.com) the specified tags were not created.

 - [azure_rm_dnsrecordset](http://docs.ansible.com/ansible/latest/azure_rm_dnsrecordset_module.html) did not work at all, received a TypeError when trying to run a playbook when using this module.
 I have to do some more testing on that and maybe raise an issue.